top of page

 Commitment to Mental Health

-When we are physically hurting we may be quick to treat the accompanying symptoms, but far too often veterans choose to ignore their mental symptoms or do not have the tools or support to treat them effectively.
-Through therapeutic group activities and one-on-one opportunities, veterans can learn therapeutic skills and coping strategies to assist in managing these symptoms.
+When we are physically hurting, we may be quick to treat the accompanying symptoms, but far too often, veterans choose to ignore their mental symptoms or do not feel they have adequate tools or support to manage them effectively.

-The natural beauty of The Ranch and endless mountain views are an ideal location for service members to release the weight of traumatic experiences that they have been carrying around.
-By relieving the toxic burden of unwanted stress, sadness, anger, guilt, fears, etc. participants can grow and work on becoming the best versions of themselves.
+The natural beauty of The Ranch, with its endless mountain views, provides an ideal setting for participants to let go of the burdens of their traumatic experiences.
+By releasing toxic emotions such as stress, sadness, anger, guilt, and fear, participants can grow and work towards becoming the best versions of themselves.

 Every program at Strongpoint Theinert Ranch is unique to the group that is visiting.
 The activities described below are key components of our therapeutic process and are referred to as pillar events.